Emergency Social Services Grant

 To support the continued needs of people sheltering outdoors during the pandemic, the City of Victoria developed the new Emergency Social Services Grant.

-The City is providing $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.
+The City provided $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.

-The Salvation Army is receiving $86,520 to establish a mobile shower trailer that is circulating five days per week to various sheltering locations.
-The Umbrella Society for Addictions and Mental Health is receiving $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that can manage donated goods and provide basic health services.
+The Salvation Army received $86,520 to establish a mobile shower trailer that circulated five days per week to various sheltering locations.
+The Umbrella Society for Addictions and Mental Health received $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that managed donated goods and provide basic health services.

-In addition to the Emergency Social Services Grant, the City is also investing funding for expanded shower hours at Our Place Society on Pandora Avenue to 13 hours daily, seven days a week and has had public washrooms in parks open 24/7 with enhanced cleaning to ensure everyone sheltering in parks has access to safe hygiene.
+In addition to the Emergency Social Services Grant, the City also invested funding for expanded shower hours at Our Place Society on Pandora Avenue to 13 hours daily, seven days a week and had public washrooms in parks open 24/7 with enhanced cleaning to ensure everyone sheltering in parks had access to safe hygiene.

 The City continues to work closely with BC Housing, Island Health and the Greater Victoria Coalition to End Homelessness, the Aboriginal Coalition to End Homelessness and other service agencies to find people indoor shelter spaces and increase access to supports.

 In fall 2020, City Council allocated up to $100,000 from the federal-provincial restart funding to offer the Emergency Social Services Grant, a one-time grant program to deliver mobile hygiene and other social services to people sheltering outdoors during the COVID-19 pandemic.

 Not-for-profit organizations and informal groups were invited to apply for the grant.
 Informal groups are to include a letter of support from a registered not-for-profit organization.